On the choice of beam polarization in $e^+e^-\to ZZ/Z\gamma$ and anomalous triple gauge-boson couplings: Introduction

-Here we use beam polarizations (longitudinal only) to study anomalous trilinear gauge boson self couplings in the neutral sector using the complete set of polarization observables of $Z$ boson ~\cite{Rahaman:2016pqj, Boudjema:2009fz,Aguilar-Saavedra:2015yza} in the process $e^+e^-\to ZZ/Z\gamma$.
-The anomalous couplings among neutral gauge boson have been studied earlier with unpolarized beam in~\cite{Boudjema:92,Baur:1992cd, Ellison:1998uy,Baur:2000ae,Ananthanarayan:2005ib,Aihara:1995iq,Gounaris:2000dn,Poulose:1998sd} as well as with polarized beams~\cite{Ots:2006dv,Czyz:1988yt,Choudhury:1994nt, Ananthanarayan:2004eb,Ananthanarayan:2014sea, Gounaris:1999kf,Choi:1994nv,Rizzo:1999xj,Atag:2003wm,Ananthanarayan:2003wi}.
-Some of these studies have used a given beam polarizations to enhance sensitivity of observables while others have used two different set of beam polarization to construct observables.
-We follow the former method and quantify the likelihood based goodness of the choice of beam polarizations.
+Here we use beam polarizations (longitudinal only) to study anomalous trilinear gauge-boson self couplings in the neutral sector using the complete set of polarization observables of the $Z$ boson~\cite{Rahaman:2016pqj, Boudjema:2009fz,Aguilar-Saavedra:2015yza} in the process $e^+e^-\to ZZ/Z\gamma$.
+The anomalous couplings among the neutral gauge boson have been studied earlier with unpolarized beam in~\cite{Boudjema:92,Baur:1992cd, Ellison:1998uy,Baur:2000ae,Ananthanarayan:2005ib,Aihara:1995iq,Gounaris:2000dn,Poulose:1998sd,Senol:2013ym} as well as with polarized beams in~\cite{Ots:2006dv,Czyz:1988yt,Choudhury:1994nt, Ananthanarayan:2004eb,Ananthanarayan:2014sea, Gounaris:1999kf,Choi:1994nv,Rizzo:1999xj,Atag:2003wm,Ananthanarayan:2003wi}.
+Some of these studies have used given beam polarizations to enhance the sensitivity of observables, while others have used two different sets of beam polarizations to construct the observables.
+We follow the former method and quantify the likelihood-based goodness of the choice of beam polarizations.